-The common woodpigeon is found in huge numbers throughout the Scottish Borders and the UK and is mainly grey in colour with white wing markings and a white neck patch.
+The common woodpigeon is found in huge numbers throughout Scotland and the UK and is mainly grey in colour with white wing markings and a white neck patch.
 The pigeon has a varied diet from young shoots, vegetable crops and seedlings, to cereals and some fruits and berries.

 Like rabbits, woodpigeons are seen as a pest species as they can do a huge amount of damage to crops with an estimated population of 15 million resident in the UK and many more overwintering.